pninan5/fraud_ai_agent/README.md

 - using precomputed artifacts hosted in GitHub Releases / external storage.

 ### Docker (easy one command run)
-Yes.
 This repo includes a Dockerfile.
 Users can build and run the app in a container.
 We still need to provide the dataset (mounted volume) or use the small demo mode.

 ---

 ## Improvements suggestions
-- **Probability calibration** (Platt/Isotonic) and threshold tuning by cost
+- **Probability calibration**  threshold tuning by cost
 - **Drift monitoring** and data quality checks
 - **Active learning**: reviewer feedback loop to improve the model
 - **Better retrieval**: smarter embeddings, per-segment indices, temporal weighting
-- **Policy optimization**: learn a policy from labels + review outcomes
 - **Unit tests + CI** (GitHub Actions) and more robust type checking
-- **Security**: auth layer for the UI, PII redaction in reports
+- **Security**: auth layer for the UIs

 ---